-(b) (1) The emergency medical services board may require an original applicant for certification as an emergency medical services provider to be fingerprinted and submit to a state and national criminal history record checkin accordance with section 2 of 2024 Senate Bill No. 491, and amendments thereto.
-The fingerprints shall be used to identify the applicant and to determine whether the applicant has a record of criminal history in this state or another jurisdiction.
-The emergency medical services board is authorized to submit the fingerprints to the Kansas bureau of investigation and the federal bureau of investigation for a state and national criminal history record check.
-The emergency medical services board may use the information obtained from-fingerprinting and the applicant's criminal history for purposes of verifying the-identification of the applicant to be issued or to maintain a certificate.
+(b) (1) The emergency medical services board may require an original applicant for certification as an emergency medical services provider to be fingerprinted and submit to a state and national criminal history record check in accordance with section 2 of 2024 Senate Bill No. 491, and amendments thereto.
+The fingerprints shall be used to identify the applicant and to determine whether the applicant has a record of eriminal history in this state or another jurisdiction.
+The emergency medical services board is authorized to submit the fingerprints to the Kansas bureau of investigation and the federal bureau of investigation for a state and national eriminal history record check.
+The emergency medical services board may use the information obtained from fingerprinting and the applicant's criminal history for purposes of verifying the identification of the applicant and making the official determination of the qualifications and fitness of the applicant to be issued or to maintain a certificate.

 (2) Local and state law enforcement officers and agencies shall assist theemergency medical services board in taking the fingerprints of applicants for license, registration, permit or certificate.
-The Kansas bureau of investigation shall release allrecords of adult convictions, nonconvictions or adjudications in this state and any other state or country to the emergency medical services boardAs used in this section, "applicant" means a person who has submitted an application for an emergency medical services provider certificate.
+The Kansas bureau of investigation shall release allrecords of adult convictions, nonconvictions or adjudications in this state and any other state or country to the emergency medical services board As used in this section, "applicant" means a person who has submitted an application for an emergency medical services provider certificate.